mtkwebdev/cc-mk-frontend-takehome-task/README.md

 ## Technologies Used

-React.js: For building UI components using the latest version.
+- **React.js:** For building UI components using the latest version.
-Styled-components: For creating modular and reusable component styling.
+- **Styled-components:** For creating modular and reusable component styling.
-JavaScript (ES6+): Leveraging modern language features.
+- **JavaScript (ES6+**): Leveraging modern language features.
-Redux Toolkit: For managing and sharing state across components.
+- **Redux Toolkit:** For managing and sharing state across components.
-Dayjs: A lightweight alternative to Moment.js for date manipulation.
+- **Dayjs:** A lightweight alternative to Moment.js for date manipulation.
-PropTypes: For validating component props.
+- **PropTypes:** For validating component props.

+---

-Note: Everything else was built from scratch.
+> Note: Everything else was built from scratch.
 No additional libraries were used.

+---

 ## Component Design Breakdown